jakedmtr/heart-disease-analysis/README_old.md

 ### Chest Pain

-[Explain here the 4 different types of chest pain]

 The most common type of chest pain experienced by patients was typical angina, however this was the least prevalent chest pain type among those with heart disease.
 The other three chest pain types all seemed to be associated with having heart disease as they all had prevalence above 69%.

 ![Cpt analysis](images/cpt_prevalence.png)

 ### Resting Blood Pressure

-[Explain resting blood pressure and how it was recorded in this study]

 The correlation coefficient of resting blood pressure vs. having the disease was -0.146, suggesting a weak negative correlation.
 That is, as resting blood pressure increases, a patient tends to not have heart disease.
 Lower values of resting blood pressure tended to be associated with a patient more likely to have heart disease.